lroberts77/VueTube/README.md

 * [Improvemets](#Improvements)

 ## <a name="Project">Project Direction</a>
-I created this app to improve my understanding of testing with jest and enzyme, components and API's.
+I created this app to improve my understanding of testing with jest and enzyme, React components and API's.
 Although I ran into a few problems making this app I learned alot including shallow tesing with enzyme, state management and API usage.

 ## <a name="user-stories">User Stories</a>